ArgonneCPAC/diffsmhm/scripts/README.md

 * `-t`, `--theta`:
     Filepath to hdf5 file that stores model parameters at which to compute wprp.
 Defaults to model defaults.
 Array should be accessible at `f["theta"][...]`.
 * `-p`, `--perturbation-limit`:
     Percentage limit to perturb parameters by when doing a randomized computation.
 Providing `--theta` will override this argument and wprp will be compute based on `--theta`.
+This is mainly for testing and demo purposes.
 * `-s`, `--perturbation-seed`:
     Numpy randomization seed to use for parameter randomization.
 Providing `--theta` will override this argument and any provided seed will be ignored.
 * `-o`, `--outdir`: